[Update] Tried AWS Glue Interactive Sessions Spark Connect Support with Notebooks from VS Code

 Run the DataFrame API and Spark SQL from cells.

-The DataFrame API, Spark SQL, and aggregations using Temp Views all ran without issues from VS Code cells.
+The DataFrame API, Spark SQL, and aggregation using Temp Views all ran successfully from VS Code cells.
 Result collection (show) is performed via Apache Arrow.

 Cell 7: Cleanup (Deleting the Session)

-Interactive Sessions incur charges the entire time they are running, so delete the session when finished.
-Rather than relying on idle timeout, it is safer to explicitly delete it in the last cell of the notebook.
+Interactive sessions incur charges for the entire duration they are running, so delete the session when you are done.
+Rather than relying on idle timeout, it is safer to explicitly delete the session in the last cell of the notebook.

 spark.stop()